 Sample transportation, processing, storage, and analysis are all done according to strict standards that are uniform throughout the world.
 This leads to a high amount of trust and assurance across the scientific community.
 Researchers who use a biobank have a level of reassurance that any biological sample from a biobank that is used will be consistent and controlled.

 Biobanks are life-saving institutions.
+There are several benefits of biobanking.
 By supporting the infrastructure that allows researchers and scientists to study and eradicate disease, an untold number of lives are spared each year.
 Think about what the world would be like today with polio, small box, or malaria running rampant throughout the United States.
 It isn’t a pretty picture.
 Though first world countries have eliminated or reduced many life-threatening diseases, that is not the case for the rest of the world.

 In addition to helping improve infant mortality rates in developing countries, biobanks are also being used to help study things like dementia and Alzheimer’s disease, which affect hundreds of thousands of people every year.
 Biobanks work on both ends of the spectrum: decreasing infant mortality and increasing quality and longevity of life in adults.